-A 2009 study found that taking only 1 gram of ginger can help reduce menstrual pain as effectively as ibuprofen and other over-the-counter medication during the first 3 days of your period.
+A 2009 study found that taking only 1 gram of ginger may help reduce menstrual pain as effectively as ibuprofen and other over-the-counter medication during the first 3 days of your period.

-You can even start drinking ginger tea and cooking with this spice a few days leading up to your period to help get on top of the pain.
+You may even start drinking ginger tea and cooking with this spice a few days leading up to your period to help get on top of the pain.

-A 2015 study found that taking ginger resulted in a significant reduction in major risk factors for hearts disease, such as oxidized lipoprotein markers in participants.
+A 2015 study found that taking ginger may result in a significant reduction in major risk factors for hearts disease, such as oxidized lipoprotein markers in participants.

 Gingerol is a bioactive compound in fresh ginger.
-One of its benefits is that it can help decrease the risk of infection.
+One of its benefits is that it may help decrease the risk of infection.

-Since ginger can prevent and fight infections, it may be beneficial to your oral and dental health.
-Research has found that ginger can effectively fight oral bacteria linked to inflammatory gum diseases, such as gingivitis and periodontitis.
+Since ginger may prevent and fight infections, it may be beneficial to your oral and dental health.
+Research has found that ginger may effectively fight oral bacteria linked to inflammatory gum diseases, such as gingivitis and periodontitis.

 Raw ginger is easy to find in most grocery stores and health food stores and is usually quite affordable, especially considering that a little ginger goes a long way.

-Raw ginger can be a perfect part of any green juice - just add 1-2 inches into your juicer with your other ingredients - or you can make ginger juice shots, either by juicing a knob of ginger or juicing a knob of ginger along with half an apple.
+Raw ginger may be a perfect part of any green juice - just add 1-2 inches into your juicer with your other ingredients - or you may make ginger juice shots, either by juicing a knob of ginger or juicing a knob of ginger along with half an apple.
 Raw ginger is perfect for making ginger tea.
-You can also add sliced or shredded ginger to your dressings, dips, Asian-inspired dishes and yes, your ginger cookies as well.
+You may also add sliced or shredded ginger to your dressings, dips, Asian-inspired dishes and yes, your ginger cookies as well.